ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 In this example, the `client` is requesting that the `exists` and `count` components exist.
 This is quite minimal, as these are both Collection components, and it's possible that no record data might actually be included in the `results` response.

-A client must also specify a version for the required components, in the format of an [X-Range](https://docs.npmjs.com/misc/semver#x-ranges-12x-1x-12-) string.
+A client MUST specify a version for the required components, in the format of an [X-Range](https://docs.npmjs.com/misc/semver#x-ranges-12x-1x-12-) string.
 If no specific version is required, simply "x" or "\*" represents "any version".

 ### Logic object